Last Updated on by

 As for features or prominent characteristics of the Optic 6, these include:

-With all of that out of the way, here is more in-depth information into how these features and other details work together to give some significant advantages.
+With all of that out of the way, here is more in-depth information into how these features and other details in this backpacking tent work together to give some significant advantages.

 As far as durability is concerned, the Optic 6 is reliable and tough.
 Mountain Hardwear chose to go with 70 denier Nylon Taffeta for the rainfly and the tent floor.
 This material is strong enough to hold up to repeated use but isn’t so thick that it adds unnecessary weight.
-The floor and the fly are also coated with a 3000mm Ester type polyurethane water resistant coating.
+The floor and the fly are also coated with a 3000mm Ester type polyurethane water resistant coating and resistant to high winds.
 The canopy of the tent is a 74 denier Taffeta made from Polyester.
 It also has a similar 1500 mm polyurethane coating, although there is no waterproof coating.

 The Optic 6 uses only 3 DAC DA-17 aluminum poles.
 These poles provide plenty of strength, a slight give to prevent breaking and are quite durable.
 Don’t abuse them and you won’t have to worry about them bending or breaking.

 The Optic 6 is a true 3 season tent.
-With the right sleeping bag you can use this tent in quite cool /cold temps and stay warm.
+With the right sleeping bag you can use this tent in quite cool /cold temps and winds and stay warm.
 The PU coating on the fly and floor keeps water out very well.
-Because it is a 3 season tent this model is not designed to hold up to snow- although a light dusting shouldn’t be a problem.
-The combination of Nylon Taffeta and the strong aluminum poles help the Optic 6 stand strong in most wind and rain storms.
+Because it is a 3 season tent this model is not designed to hold up to inclement weather like snow- although a light dusting shouldn’t be a problem.
+The combination of Nylon Taffeta and the strong aluminum poles help the Optic 6 stand strong in most winds and rain storms during your backpacking trips.

-Due to size of this tent it would be best for a family or a person who often goes camping with a few friends.
+Due to the size and space of this tent, it would be best for a family of campers or a backpackers who often goes camping with a few friends.
 It is a very versatile tent and can also function as a basecamp for a couple staying out at a campsite for more than a few days.
-Being able to add accessories like gear lofts helps give more floor space and organize things more easily.
-Mountain Hardwear also has an accessory divider if you’d like to split up the tent in rooms for privacy.
+Being able to add accessories into the design like gear lofts helps give more floor space and organize things more easily.
+Mountain Hardwear backpacking tent also has an accessory divider if you’d like to split up the tent in rooms for privacy.

 “As the name “Optic” hints at, this tent provides a pretty nice view.”

 The zippered doors can roll back to really let in a ton of light and air.
-This is a great feature for warmer days or long camping trips that require airing out the tent.
+This is a great feature in the design for warmer days or long camping trips that require airing out the tent.

 The Optic 6 is a very simple tent to set up.
 It’s possible to do it yourself but it’s always useful to have someone help, especially since this tent is quite large.
 It’ll also be easier to have someone tall set up this tent since the peak height is 77″.
 The poles attach with clips and with only 3 poles in total, getting it up is fast.
 Additionally, there are color coded started tabs located on the rainfly as well as the canopy to help making pitching quick.
 These tabs are also reflective which is useful for pitching in low light or at night.

-The only downside to this tent is the weight, which isn’t a surprise.
+The only downside in the design on this tent is the weight, which isn’t a surprise.
 It’s an average weight for a tent with such a large capacity and the average person who needs such a large tent is probably car camping – making the weight a non-issue.
 However, it is possible you could break up the tent and distribute the weight over a couple people if you plan to backpack or hike to a campsite with it.

 Aside from weight, there really is no reason to not buy this tent.
 There just simply isn’t anything wrong with it.
 It has everything you could want in a 6 person tent.